-- 1 fully cooked ham, about 4 to 5 pounds bone-in or 3 to 5 pounds boneless
+- 1 fully cooked (4- to 5-pound) bone-in ham or 3- to 5-pound boneless ham

-- whole cloves, optional
+- Whole cloves, optional

-Combine brown sugar and mustard in a small bowl; blend well.
-Moisten the mixture with just enough cola to make a smooth paste.
+- Moisten the mixture with just enough cola to make a smooth paste.
 Reserve the remaining cola and set aside.

-Score the ham with shallow slashes in a diamond pattern.
+- Score the ham with shallow slashes in a diamond pattern.
 Rub ham with the brown sugar paste mixture.
 If desired, insert whole cloves in each "X" in the diamond pattern.

-Place ham in the slow cooker and add the remaining cola.
+- Place ham in the slow cooker and add the remaining cola.

 Tips and Variations

-- Pineapple-Topped Cola Ham - Place several pineapple slices over the surface of the ham, securing them with toothpicks.
+- Pineapple-Topped Cola Ham: Place several pineapple slices over the surface of the ham, securing them with toothpicks.
 If desired, stick a cherry in the middle of each pineapple slice with more toothpicks.